- American Physical Society Sites

 This award was established in 1994 by the APS Committee on Minorities in Physics, and supported for 18 years by the Research Corporation, a private foundation for the advancement of science and technology.
 Subsequently the Award was supported by a grant from the Alfred Sloan Foundation and is now endowed thanks to individual and institutional donations.

 Any Black, Hispanic, or Native American who has made significant contributions to physics research and is an effective communicator.
+This award is not limited to physicists currently active in research.

 The nomination package must include: